 A religious accommodation is a modification or adjustment to the application process or the work environment to allow the individual to practice his or her religious beliefs without creating an undue hardship on CBP.

 Yes.
 It is a violation of Title VII of the Civil Rights Act of 1964 to fail to provide a reasonable accommodation for the religious beliefs and/or practices of employees and applicants for employment unless providing a reasonable accommodation would result in undue hardship to CBP.
 Undue hardship means more than de minimis cost or burden on the operation of CBP.
 Note that this is a lower standard to meet than undue hardship under the Rehabilitation Act, which is defined in that statute as "significant difficulty or expense."

 CBP Employee: Employees seeking a religious accommodation must submit their request through their immediate supervisor.
 To ensure that CBP maintains accurate records regarding requests for religious accommodation, the receiving supervisor will ask the employee to complete the "CBP Religious Accommodation Request Form."
-The request will be assigned to an PDO staff member to facilitate the interactive process between the employee and the management official to determine the appropriate accommodation under the circumstances.
+The request will be assigned to a Privacy and Diversity Office (PDO) staff member to facilitate the interactive process between the employee and the management official to determine the appropriate accommodation under the circumstances.